IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 ##About Marbles
 - The underlying network for this application is the [Hyperledger Fabric](https://github.com/hyperledger/fabric/tree/master/docs), a Linux Foundation project.
 You may want to review these instructions to understand a bit about the Hyperledger Fabric.
-- The expectations of this application are to test the JS SDK, guide its development and to aid a developer in becoming familiar with our SDK + chaincode.
+- **This demo is to aid a developer learn the basics of chaincode and app development with a Hyperledger network.**
 - This is a `very simple` asset transfer demonstration.
 Two users can create and exchange marbles with each other.
 - There will be multiple parts.
 Part 1 and 2 are complete [2/15/2016]

 ***